Wed 13 Aug 2025

 Gender pay gap reporting

-30 March will see the gender pay gap reporting deadline for public sector employers (using 31 March 2024 as a snapshot date).
+30 March saw the gender pay gap reporting deadline for public sector employers (using 31 March 2024 as a snapshot date).

 Neonatal leave and pay

-The Neonatal Care (Leave and Pay) Act 2023 introduces a right to up to twelve weeks of leave for parents of children receiving neonatal care.
+The Neonatal Care (Leave and Pay) Act 2023 introduced a right to up to twelve weeks of leave for parents of children receiving neonatal care.
 The leave will be paid if parents meet qualifying criteria.
-Introduced by the previous government, the current signs are that the Labour government still intend to bring this into force in April 2025.
-However, much of the detail has still to be set out in regulations and there is no confirmed commencement date yet.
+For more detail on this see Neonatal leave and pay - what to expect

 LATER IN 2025 AND BEYOND